Skip to main content

 }

-request_id — included when the error comes from an API response (from the X-Request-ID header).
-Omitted for local errors (usage, network).
+• request_id — included when the error comes from the API (from the X-Request-ID header).
+Omitted for local errors (bad flags, missing credentials, network failures).

 Exit Codes